Kartaverse/Reactor-Anywhere/README.md

 What would it look like if you could have the identical “Reactor Package Manager” user experience but access it purely via a web browser session?
 After the literal shock, awe (and honestly, sheer horror) that was IBC 2026's BMD product launches: A design concept emerged for the next evolution of the WSL Fusion Community based [Reactor project](https://gitlab.com/WeSuckLess/Reactor).

-Reactor staff work hard, every day, in our long-term quest to fully support the ~500K plus active users of the Reactor Package Manager and its included content and learning resources.
+Reactor staff work hard every day in our long-term quest to fully support the ~500K plus active users of the Reactor Package Manager and its included content and learning resources.
 At the moment, that means supporting the two unique software interfaces used via [Reactor Classic](https://gitlab.com/WeSuckLess/Reactor) / [Reactor Standalone](https://github.com/Kartaverse/Reactor-Standalone).

 We continuously put our best efforts and ideas into action with the Reactor project today, tomorrow, [the day-after-tomorrow](https://www.youtube.com/watch?v=HUBDFoMNXzA), and beyond, by delivering the "extended" Fusion community-made content to the web in new ways.
 This requires us to keep moving forward, adopt new Reactor application designs, and roll out ever-improving download mechanisms.

 Additionally, over the last year and a bit, Reactor's core repository management functionality expanded to work with the latest Resolve/Fusion release.
 We added the capacity to serve broader creative software spaces like [Assimilate Scratch and LiveFX](https://gitlab.com/WeSuckLess/Reactor-for-Assimilate), [OpenFX](https://gitlab.com/WeSuckLess/Reactor-for-OpenFX), [JangaFX](https://gitlab.com/WeSuckLess/Reactor-for-JangaFX), [SideFX Houdini](https://gitlab.com/WeSuckLess/Reactor-for-Houdini), [LightWave](https://gitlab.com/WeSuckLess/Reactor-for-LightWave), and even for VFX/XR/Media production [Pipelines](https://gitlab.com/WeSuckLess/Reactor-for-Pipelines), too.

 [![Watch the video](https://img.youtube.com/vi/mklCsf8yOUk/maxresdefault.jpg)](https://www.youtube.com/playlist?list=PLVDcRvd92hcgtYFgiiJtWUWEKJH0Op8W9)
-(Click to play the Youtube Video)
+(Click to play the YouTube Video)

 ## The Reactor Web App Concept and why it's Needed

-The working concept today with the new Reactor Anywhere repo is to build the next generation of web-browser session-operated Reactor tools with responsive, slick, well-thought-out user interfaces that react automatically to the active device you are using to view the Reactor web app.
+The concept behind the new Reactor Anywhere repo effort is to create the next generation of web-browser session-operated Reactor tools with responsive, slick, well-thought-out user interfaces that react automatically to the active device used to view the Reactor web app.

 This app redesign process will allow the end user to entirely skip the need to install a [Reactor Standalone](https://github.com/Kartaverse/Reactor-Standalone) desktop application locally on their laptop or workstation.
 And it further builds on the base 2018 version of Reactor that we all know and love.